elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

        --tags="['kfp', 'v1.1']"
 ```

-Refer to section [Configuration settings](#configuration-settings) for an explanation of the parameters.
+Refer to the [Kubeflow Pipelines Configuration settings](#kubeflow-pipelines-configuration-settings) section for an explanation of the parameters.
 Note that you must specify the `--name` parameter.

 #### Deleting a runtime configuration

-To delete a runtime configuration run the following command, replacing the configuration name
+To delete a runtime configuration run the following command, replacing the configuration name as appropriate.
-as appropriate.

 ```bash
 elyra-metadata remove runtimes --name=my_kubeflow_pipelines_runtime